divyanshutiwari13/terraform-aws-2nodes/README.md

 5. **Check output**

 Terraform will output the public IPs of both EC2 instances.
-Use these IPs to configure your DNS (e.g., `node1.divyanshutiwari.site`, `node2.divyanshutiwari.site`).
+Use these IPs to configure your DNS (`node1.divyanshutiwari.site`, `node2.divyanshutiwari.site`).

 6. **Deployment Log**